 - Ficus lyrata combines well with Dieffenbachia maculata.

 - Fatsia japonica and Chlorophytum from a good partnership, where the leaf shapes and colour create plenty of interest.

 In this article, we have discussed what can be used in the way to display your houseplants in, apart from the small and large pots you find everywhere.

 There are, in fact, a number of different methods from bulb pots, wine cooler, wall mounted plant holder, indoor hanging baskets, Wardian cases, bottle and terrarium, troughs and large floor level containers.

 You have so many choices to display your houseplants in and depending on what you are looking for.
 They all in their own way add beauty and distinction to your home, and you can use them in a location, where they will be at their best.
 Remember a houseplant in the right container will like twice as good as a houseplant in the wrong container.

 Houseplants in bottles are such a great feature and they are not difficult to look after.
 They have been since Victorian times and are still relevant today.

-If you have any question or comments that you need disparately want to answer on this topic, please do so in the comment box below.
+If you have any questions or comments that you need disparately want to answer on this topic, please do so in the comment box below.

 Do bottle it.